numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - At least not with any function.
 To do that, we would have to transform each individual vector into a full line of vectors
     - But functions can only take a single input to a single output; they cannot map to multiple vectors
     - So a determinant of 0 means that the transformation is non-invertible or "singular"
-    - Solutions can exist even without an inverse, if for example 2D gets squished into a line, and vector V is on that line
+    - Solutions can exist even without an inverse, if for example 2D gets squished into a line, and vector v is ON that line

 - Rank and column space:
     - Rank is the number of dimensions in the output of a transformation